 1. The Newfoundland is a large, strong, devoted dog from the working class.
 He is a multipurpose dog that is capable of heavy work both on land and in the water.

 2. He is known for pulling nets for fisherman, carrying boat lines to shore and hauling wood in carts from the forest.

-3. The Newfoundland is a strong swimmer and has webbed paws.
+3. The Newfoundland is a strong swimmer and has webbed feet.
 Instead of doing a normal doggie paddle like most dogs the Newfoundland does more of a breaststroke which gives him more power and drive in the water.

 5. Believe or not the Newfie has its own techniques when it comes to pulling people to shore.
 If the person is responsive the dog allows the person to grab onto them and be towed to safety.